Dr. Darren Honest, DVM

 Dr. Marion first started at Bayview Village Veterinary Clinic as a high school student in 2000, and continued to work as a receptionist and assistant throughout high school and university.
 Dr. Marion went on to complete her Honours Bachelor of Science at the University of Guelph, and graduated from the Ontario Veterinary College in 2010.
 Shortly after graduation, Dr. Marion moved to Calgary, AB, where she spent almost five years practicing in a small animal veterinary clinic.
 During that time, Dr. Marion developed an interest in preventative medicine, nutrition, and dermatology.
 Dr. Marion returned to Bayview Village Veterinary Clinic in April 2015, and she is very happy to be back!
 In her spare time, she enjoys reading, travelling, and spending time with her husband and her beagle, Snoopy.

 Beth has worked in the veterinary field since 1990 as an Animal Care Assistant and Technician.
 In 1996, Beth graduated from Centennial College’s Computer Programmer/Analyst program.
 She joined Bayview Village Veterinary Clinic in 2005 as a receptionist and is now our office manager.
 Beth works hard behind the scenes ensuring the clinic runs perfectly from computer technology to inventory regulation.
-When not at work, she enjoys spending time with her husband Lawrence, Leo the cat, and Nedda the dog.
+When not at work, she enjoys spending time with her husband Lawrence, family, and friends.